Consulate General of Russia, New York City

 The Consulate General of Russia in New York City is the diplomatic mission of the Russian Federation in New York City.
 Opened in 1994, the consulate is located at 9 East 91st Street in the former John Henry Hammond House on the Upper East Side of Manhattan.
 A consulate of the former Soviet Union had previously existed on East 61st Street from 1933 until 1948.

 The house

 The house was built in 1903 by John H. Hammond, a New York City banker.
 The five-story Renaissance style limestone townhouse was designed by Carrère and Hastings, who were also responsible for the design of the New York Public Library Main Branch, and is regarded as one of their finest residences.
 The ground floor has pronounced banded rustication, while the other floors contain progressively smaller windows.

 History

 Russian Empire

-Many Russian emigrants that came to the United States between 1903 and 1926 came thru New York, making the New York consulate an important part of the Russian Empire's diplomatic mission.
+Many Russian emigrants that came to the United States between 1903 and 1926 came through New York, making the New York consulate an important part of the Russian Empire's diplomatic mission.
 Until 1915, the consulate had jurisdiction over the Philadelphia consulate after which responsibility was assumed by the consul general in Pittsburgh.
-At one point the consulate was located in the The Flatiron Building.
+At one point the consulate was located in the Flatiron Building.